Self care is about helping you to better look after the health of you and your family.

-- Action you can take on behalf of yourself and others to develop, protect, maintain and improve health, wellbeing or wellness.
+- action you can take on behalf of yourself and others to develop, protect, maintain and improve health, wellbeing or wellness.

-- How to use health services; where to access services for particular symptoms and the role of the pharmacist in offering fast, convenient health and wellbeing advice.
+- how to use health services; where to access services for particular symptoms and the role of the pharmacist in offering fast, convenient health and wellbeing advice.

 Medicines cabinet at home

-One of the ways to take care of yourself this winter is to make sure your medicine cabinet is well stocked.
+One of the best ways to take care of yourself this winter is to make sure your medicine cabinet is well stocked.
 Minor conditions such as colds, coughs and sore throats can be easily treated with supplies you can keep at home.
 It costs as little as £10 to stock your medicine cabinet and this can make a big difference to your health this winter.